What Are Night Splints?

 We may suggest other lifestyle changes, along with using night splints and exercise.
 These include

-The longer you experience heel pain, the longer it will take to treat.
+The longer you experience heel pain, the longer it will take to treat it.
 Through a combination of lifestyle changes, exercise, and night splints, however, most people can become pain-free.

 ABOUT THE AUTHOR